jdeath/CheckRoyalCaribbeanPrice/README.md

 There are no plans to add price checking/price history to this script.
 Use the `CheckRoyalCaribbeanPrice.py` script for that.
 If you really want to check public prices which may not be representative of the real deal you can get, just use `RoyalPriceTracker.com`.

 # Get Royal Caribbean Focus
-This is a new script which brings this into focus when you are on board.
+This is a new script which brings things out of Focus.
 You must run from a laptop that is on the Ship's Wifi, although you *do not* need the internet package.
 The script requires the same `config.yaml` as the price checker, but only needs the account information fields.
 Drop a note in the issues section if like it.